What is the difference between Cp, Pp, Cpk and Ppk?

 The advantage to Cpk is that it is more sensitive to variations during the production run, meaning that you can identify and correct sources of variation as they happen.

-If Cpk and Ppk are similar and greater that one, your production run is likely in statistical control.
+If Cpk and Ppk are similar and greater that 1.3, your production run is likely in statistical control.
 However, if there are large differences between the two measures, time for your QA team to figure out why!

 For further reading I suggest the following: